-Google strives to provide its customers with the strongest security possible.
+Google Cloud strives to provide its customers with the strongest security possible.
 We prioritize protecting your identity, to help keep your account and sensitive information safe.

 Multi-factor authentication (MFA) is a critical security measure.
 Accounts that are protected by MFA are 99% less likely to be hacked.
 Because of this, we are phasing in the requirement that all Google Cloud customers enable MFA for their accounts.